lgarceau768/BCDA-DPC-B2D2-Veteran-Attribution-API/product_requirements.md

 # 👩‍🎤 Users
 User story format: As a `user persona`, I want `goal` so that `some reason`.

-- 👩‍"**dual beneficiaries**": *when looking at the population of individuals covered by both Medicare and the VA health benefits programs, each of the agencies possess separate pieces of the data puzzle.
-Before CMS can send Medicare claims data to the VA, both agencies need to exchange demographic and coverage information of its patients and agree on a method to identify and build*
-    - As a dual beneficiary I want information about my coverage to be safely communicated between the VA and Medicare, so that I can get the coverage I need without having my sensitive data leaked to nefarious people.
-- 👩‍**the VA**: The VA Submits their patient data to CMS using FHIR
+## 👩‍the VA: The VA Submits their patient data to CMS using FHIR
-    - As the VA I need to exchange demographic and claims information of our patients with CMS so that we can ensure beneficiaries get the coverage they are eligible for and need.
+- As the **VA** I need to exchange demographic and claims information of our patients with CMS so that we can ensure beneficiaries get the coverage they are eligible for and need.
-    - As the VA I need to agree with CMS on a method to identify and build this population on an ongoing basis, to ensure dual-beneficiaries get the coverage they need.
+- As the **VA** I need to agree with CMS on a method to identify and build this population on an ongoing basis, to ensure dual-beneficiaries get the coverage they need.

-- 👩‍**CMS**: Receives the data, and query the Patient and Coverage data individually.
+## 👩‍**CMS**: Receives the data, and query the Patient and Coverage data individually.
-    - As CMS I need to query the patient and coverage data individually, so that I may securely confirm eligibility?
+- As **CMS** I need to query the patient and coverage data individually, so that I may securely confirm eligibility?
-    - As CMS I need to exchange demographic and claims information of our patients with the VA so that we can ensure beneficiaries get the coverage they are eligible for and need.
+- As **CMS** I need to exchange demographic and claims information of our patients with the VA so that we can ensure beneficiaries get the coverage they are eligible for and need.
-    - As CMS I need to agree with the VA on a method to identify and build this population on an ongoing basis, to ensure dual-beneficiaries get the coverage they need.
+- As **CMS** I need to agree with the VA on a method to identify and build this population on an ongoing basis, to ensure dual-beneficiaries get the coverage they need.

+## 👩‍dual beneficiaries:
+- As a **dual beneficiary** I want information about my coverage to be safely communicated between the VA and Medicare, so that I can get the coverage I need without having my sensitive data leaked to nefarious people.

+>when looking at the population of individuals covered by both Medicare and the VA health benefits programs, each of the agencies possess separate pieces of the data puzzle.
+Before CMS can send Medicare claims data to the VA, both agencies need to exchange demographic and coverage information of its patients and agree on a method to identify and build

 # 👩‍💻 Implementation